 September 21st, 2023

-This method also is capable of downgrading versions like DRV 1.8.7 and DRV 1.8.8.
+This method can also downgrade versions like DRV 1.8.7 and DRV 1.8.8.

 This page shows how to STLink the 2nd gen ESC/controller based on the Artery AT32 chip that comes on 2022 maxes and newer and has screw terminals.